10 Types Of Carrier Oils To Dilute Essential Oils & Benefits

 Image: Shutterstock

 1. Fractionated Coconut Oil (Cocos nucifera): It is an edible oil with a great skin-penetrating effect and is derived from the mature meat of coconut (2).
-Coconut oil has fatty acids and polyphenols in its unrefined, natural form that nourish the skin (3).
+Coconut oil for skin has been praised for its nourishing properties.
+It has fatty acids and polyphenols in its unrefined, natural form that nourish the skin (3).
 However, it becomes viable as a carrier oil when its thick fatty acid chains are separated through fractionation.

 2. Sweet Almond Oil (Oleum amygdalae): This edible oil, derived by crushing mature almond kernels, is light in consistency but has a strong nutty aroma.
 It also works wonders as a carrier and massage oil in aromatherapy and in manufacturing soaps, bath oils, and more (4).